dagbjorn/microcoffeeoncloud/README.md

 :bulb: On Windows, it is handy to create a batch file to do this, e.g. `docker-setenv.bat`.
 The file should be placed in a folder on your Windows path.

-To check the status of your Docker VM, run:
+To check the status and the IP address of your Docker VM, run:

     docker-machine status docker-vm

-To get the current IP address of the Docker VM, run:

     docker-machine ip docker-vm

 ## <a name="building-microcoffee"></a>Building Microcoffee